For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Vireonidae (Vireos, Shrike-Babblers, and Erpornis)

-RED-EYED VIREO (Vireo olivaceus) [b]
+RED-EYED VIREO (Vireo olivaceus) – The rarer of the two migrant vireos here! [b]

 Corvidae (Crows, Jays, and Magpies)